unional/satisfier/README.md

 ### exec(actual)

-check `actual` against `expectation` and returns the checking result.
+Check `actual` against `expectation` and returns the checking result.
 If `actual` meets the criteria, returns `null`.

 ```ts